 - Types of Globalization

-Contagious diffusion is a type of cultural diffusion that requires close interaction between people for its propagation.
+Contagious diffusion is an example of cultural diffusion that requires close interaction between people for its propagation.
 This interaction need not be of a physical nature, as is witnessed in the case of viral internet content.
 But it does require one person transferring the content being spread on to another.

 Barr, S. (2019).
 Endorsements from celebrities may put teenagers at higher risk.
 Independent. https://www.independent.co.uk/life-style/health-and-families/